Du Jia

 Du Jia (杜佳; born 1 May 1993 in Tianjin) is a Chinese professional football player who currently plays for Chinese Super League side Shanghai Port.

 Club career

 In 2014, Du Jia started his professional footballer career with Tianjin Teda in the Chinese Super League.
 On 8 March 2015, he made his Super League debut in the season's first match which Tianjin Teda lost to Henan Jianye 3–1.
+He would go on to establish himself as the clubs first choice goalkeeper throughout the season.

+On 12 March 2021, Du joined fellow top-tier club Shanghai Port for the start of the 2021 Chinese Super League campaign.
+He would make his debut for them in a league game on 31 December 2022 against Changchun Yatai in a 4–0 victory, where he came on as a substitute for Yan Junling.